Juzang sends No. 11 seed UCLA past Michigan to Final Four

 - Oops!Something went wrong.Please try again later.

+After sneaking into the NCAA Tournament off four straight losses, and barely surviving Michigan State in their First Four game, the Bruins took down top-seeded Michigan on Tuesday night to continue a run for the ages.

-INDIANAPOLIS — Johnny Juzang poured in 28 points while playing most of the second half on a hurt ankle, and UCLA survived a series of nail-biting misses by top-seeded Michigan in the closing seconds for a 51-49 victory Tuesday night that made the Bruins the fifth No. 11 seed ever to reach the Final Four.
+Johnny Juzang poured in 28 points while playing most of the second half on a hurt ankle, and coach Mick Cronin's bunch of stubborn overachievers survived a set of nail-biting misses by the Wolverines in the final seconds for a 51-49 victory that made the Bruins only the fifth No. 11 seed to reach the national semifinals.

-The Wolverines missed their final eight shots, including a 3-pointer by Mike Smith with a couple seconds left and another by Franz Wagner at the buzzer that sent the Bruins (22-9) flying off the bench in a wild celebration.

-The team that backed into the tournament with four consecutive losses, needed overtime to beat Michigan State in the First Four and another overtime to beat Alabama was off to face overall No. 1 seed Gonzaga on Saturday night.

-“These guys get all the credit,” said UCLA coach Mick Cronin, who had never been to the Elite Eight much less the Final Four in 18 years as a college head coach.
-“Unbelievable heart, toughness.
+''These guys get all the credit,'' said Cronin, who had never been to the Elite Eight in 18 years as a college head coach, much less the Final Four. ''Unbelievable heart, toughness.
 Nobody picked us.
 Nobody believed in us.
+That's how we like it.''

+They'll be big underdogs again Saturday night: Overall No. 1 seed Gonzaga is up next.

-That’s how we like it.
-Obviously we know our next assignment is tough, but their resiliency is unbelievable.”
+''We know our next assignment is tough,'' Cronin said, ''but their resiliency is unbelievable.''

+The Wolverines (23-5) missed their final eight shots, including a 3-pointer by Mike Smith with a couple seconds left and another by Franz Wagner at the buzzer, sending the Bruins (22-9) flying off the bench in a wild celebration.

+They're the second First Four team to make the Final Four after VCU a decade ago.

+''This is something growing up you dream about,'' said Juzang, the first player to score at least half of his team's points in a regional final victory since Cincinnati's Oscar Robertson in 1960. ''It's just so wonderful.
+It's beautiful.
+It's beautiful sharing this moment with your brothers.''

-After dictating the pace all game, eschewing the slick style of Michigan in favor of a rock fight, it only seemed fitting that the underdog Bruins would take it to the buzzer.
+After dictating the pace all game, eschewing the slick style of Michigan in favor of a rock fight, it only seemed fitting that the underdog Bruins - having won two tourney games in overtime already - would take another to the buzzer.

-They were clinging to a 50-49 lead when Michigan called a timeout with 19 seconds to go, intending to set up a final shot.
-Juwan Howard set up an open 3-point look for cold-shooting Wagner, who missed most of everything, and Eli Brooks also missed a put-back before UCLA was able to corral the rebound.
+They were clinging to a 50-49 lead when Michigan called a timeout with 19 seconds to go, intending to set up the game's final shot.
+Wolverines coach Juwan Howard set up an open 3-point look for the cold-shooting Wagner, who missed almost everything, and Eli Brooks also missed a put-back before UCLA finally corralled the rebound.

 It was merely the start of a chaotic finish.

-“We worked extremely hard this year, coming down to one possession — that’s how it goes sometimes in the game of basketball,” Howard said.
-“There’s one or two possessions that can either help you or hurt you and for us, we came up short.”

 The Wolverines quickly fouled and sent Juzang to the line, where he missed the second of his two free throws with 6.3 seconds left.
-Michigan grabbed the rebound and called another timeout, and Howard had Smith race up court and unload a good look from the wing that was halfway down before bouncing back out.
+Michigan grabbed the rebound and called another timeout.
+This time, Howard had Smith race up court and unload a good look from the wing that was halfway down before bouncing back out.

-The buzzer sounded but the officials halted the Bruins’ celebration, putting a half-second back on the clock.
+The buzzer sounded and UCLA began to celebrate, only for the officials to put a half-second back on the clock.

 That was enough time for Michigan to inbound one last time to Wagner, who again let fly a 3-pointer that clanked off the iron - and finally gave the Bruins freedom to spring from their benches for their first Final Four trip since 2008.

-“I’ve been trying to teach these guys how to win.
-Winners know why they win,” Cronin said.
-“They don’t worry about offensive struggles.
-They believe.
-They just keep defending, keep playing with heart, keep playing with toughness.”
+''We got the look, got the shot we wanted,'' Howard said. ''There's not much you can do with a point-five, but that shot, it was a nice little heave.
+Unfortunately it didn't go in.''

-Hunter Dickinson led the Wolverines (23-5) with 11 points, but nothing came easy for the Big Ten freshman of the year – or anyone else in maize and blue.
-They were 3 of 11 beyond the arc, shot 39% overall and couldn’t make the shot at the end.
+Hunter Dickinson led the Wolverines (23-5) with 11 points, but nothing came easy for the Big Ten freshman of the year - or anyone else in maize and blue.
+They were 3 of 11 beyond the arc, shot 39% overall and couldn't make one at the end.

+''They played extremely hard.
+They earned that win,'' Brooks said. ''I'm not going to take anything away from them.
+They made everything challenging.''

-The No. 1 seed in the East Region had confidently strolled onto the court about 30 minutes before officials even rolled out balls for pregame warmups.
-The Wolverines almost looked bored as they milled about, some listening to their music, others catching glimpses of the Southern California-Gonzaga game on the screens hanging over the court.
+The No. 1 seed in the East Region, the Wolverines had confidently strolled onto the court about 30 minutes before officials even rolled out balls for pregame warmups.
+They almost looked bored as they milled around, some listening to their music, others catching glimpses of the Southern California-Gonzaga game on the screens hanging over the court.

 The Bulldogs won so easily it must have lulled them to sleep.